evilspacepirate/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

     compiling a source of the language when the project is a shared library project.

-  * **Path_Syntax**: single, indexed, case-insensitive index

-    Index is a language name.
-Value is the kind of path syntax to be used when invoking the compiler for the language.
-Only authorized case-insensitive values are "canonical" and "host" (the default).

   * **Source_File_Switches**: single, indexed, case-insensitive index
     configuration concatenable